 Around the world this has lead to some incredible success stories.
 One of the most significant is the preservation of the gorillas in the Congo by the actions of Interholco, who provide a livelihood, and place a value on the forest, to prevent deforestation.

 The worlds forests are an incredible natural resource.
-However, we need to work together to preserve them.
-Globally, the most common source of deforestation is from conversion to agricultural use.
+However, we need to work together to preserve them against deforestation.
+The most common threat worldwide to forests is conversion to agricultural use.

 This is why the Timber Trade Federation and our members collaborate with government, NGOs, and businesses around the world to promote better forest governance and grow the use of sustainable timber.